About this course

 The Graduate Professional Skills Certificate program consists of the following two non-credit courses:

-The expected learning hours to be completed in the Certificate program are approximately equivalent to the hours required for a 6-credit unit course.
-However, the exact number of learning hours required depends on a student’s prior knowledge and experience in the competency areas when entering the program.
-Learning hours may be completed by attending such opportunities such as courses, workshops on professional skills, or internships and reflecting on these experiences in a professional skills eportfolio.
+The learning hours you can expect to budget while completing the Certificate program should be approximately equivalent to the hours required for a 6-credit unit course.
+However, the exact number of learning hours needed depends on a student’s prior knowledge and experience in the competency areas upon entering the program.
+Each student will develop their competence across a recognized set of skills that align with their goals, which they will document and reflect on developing in a professional skills portfolio or website, which follows a skills-focused rubric.

-The workload of the certificate program is divided between the course work and the graduate professional skills eportfolio reflections and meetings with your coach.
+The workload of the certificate program is divided between the course work and the graduate professional skills portfolio documentation of evidence and reflection on development, as well as coaching.

 Convocation